Islamic State – Sinai Province: Foundation

-As of the beginning of 2023, the group has been very inactive due to the heavy operations against IS-SP by the Egyptian Army and Sinai Tribes Union.

-Background

 During 2014, Ansar Bait al-Maqdis (ABM) sent emissaries to IS in Syria to seek financial support, weapons and tactical advice.
 On 10 November 2014, many members of ABM took an oath of allegiance to Abu Bakr al-Baghdadi, the leader of IS.
 It adopted the name Sinai Province and has since carried out attacks, mostly in North Sinai, but also in other parts of Egypt.

 Security officials say militants based in Libya have established ties with Sinai Province.
+On 13 November 2014, ABM dissolved its loyalty to Al-Qaeda and pledged allegiance to Abu Bakr al-Baghdadi, the leader of the Islamic State (IS), and adopted the name Sinai Province (Wilayah Sīnāʼ) claiming to be a branch of IS.

+Known leaders

+It was believed that Abu Osama al-Masri was leader of IS-SP from August 2016 until his death in June 2018, but not much other personal information is available.
+In March 2021, it was reported that another IS-SP leader, Salim Salma Said Mahmoud al-Hamadin, was killed during clashes with Egyptian and Bedouin forces near Al-Barth, south of Rafah.

 Attacks and other activities

-The group has killed hundreds of Egyptian security personnel, and has also been responsible for attacks on civilians, including the killing of Croatian engineer Tomislav Salopek, in August 2015.
+The group has killed thousands of Egyptian security personnel.

+Anedoctal evidence suggests that the group finances its activities by smuggling goods between the Sinai and Gaza.
+The group has also smuggled weapons from Libya into Sinai.